 - You can always hide the external items by right-clicking on the Solution Explorer title bar and clearing the Show All Files check box.

 - To remove an external directory or any of its subdirectories from the solution, right-click on that item and choose Exclude from Solution Structure.
 An original external directory will be just removed, but a subdirectory will be marked red as non-indexed — in any case the directories will not be removed from disk.

 - If external items contain any .NET solutions or projects, code analysis in those items will not be available.
 To work with multiple solutions simultaneously, open them in different windows.

 - You can attach any external folder that is a parent directory with respect to your solution location.
 In this case, your solution will be displayed inside the hierarchy of that folder as long as the Solution Explorer is in the Show All Files mode.

 Managing recent solutions

 Each time you open a new solution, Rider saves it in its history and lets you quickly reopen it from the x next to that solution or press Delete when it is selected.menu.
 If you want to remove a solution from your history, choose in the menu, then click

 Browsing non-solution files and folders

 One way of exploring non-solution items is to add external items to your solution.
 But Rider also allows you to open and explore any files and folders even without any solution being open.
 This way you can work on web projects that do not have a Solution file or just study any text file in Rider's editor.

-To open a file or a folder, press Ctrl+O or choose from the main menu.
+To open a file or a folder, press Ctrl+O or choose